CHAPTER SIX—DEPARTURE

 “You’re all selfish, toxic, and cruel, and you can act as nice as you want,” she found herself shouting without having made up her mind to do so, “but you’re gonna have to show yourself for what you are because I’m gonna fight you every step of the way!”

 Yeun’s hopeful face clouded with disappointment.
-“I think you’ll find it’s not a matter of mere comfort, Ms. Davenport.
+“I think you’ll find it’s not a matter of mere comfort, Ms. Hodgson.
 But of survival.
 A little hurt pride—”

 “In exchange for utter violation,” she spat.
 “I don’t assume you’d choose it either, if we switched places.”